 Paul Karaman III

 Pam Thompson started with CSF Buxmont as a school counselor in 1989 and served as coordinator of a CSF Buxmont school from 1994 to 2004.
 She was also a houseparent at a CSF foster care home for three years.
 Pam became assistant director of the day treatment/alternative education program in 2004, providing supervision to all Buxmont Academy centers.
-She contributes a great deal to the supportive, restorative culture that exists in these schools, which promote improved student behavior and encourages an increased focus on academics.
-Pam utilizes her skills and well-honed restorative instincts to ensure the use of this approach in all settings: academic, therapeutic and supervisory.
-Pam holds a Master of Restorative Practices and Youth Counseling (M.R.P.Y.C.) degree from the International Institute for Restorative Practices (IIRP) and is a lecturer at the IIRP Graduate School.
-She also is a Certified Addictions Counselor (C.A.C.).
+As Assistant Director of Treatment, Pam helps establish a supportive, restorative culture in all CSF Buxmont Programs in all settings: therapeutic, academic and supervisory.
+Pam holds a Master of Restorative Practices and Youth Counseling (M.R.P.Y.C.) degree from the International Institute for Restorative Practices (IIRP) and is a Certified Addictions Counselor (C.A.C.).

 Co-founder, CSF and Buxmont Academy